3 Killed After Car Speeds Past Dead End Sign, Plunges Into Newtown Creek In Long Island City

 NEW YORK (CBSNewYork) — Three men are dead after their car plunged into Newtown Creek in Queens early Saturday morning.

-Witnesses told CBS2’s Christina Fan the driver was speeding down Borden Avenue in Long Island City and the car appeared to accelerate as it barreled past a dead end sign and into the creek.READ MORE: 2 Killed, Several Hurt In Bloody Shootout Near Jersey City High School
+Witnesses told CBS2’s Christina Fan the driver was speeding down Borden Avenue in Long Island City and the car appeared to accelerate as it barreled past a dead end sign and into the creek.READ MORE: 2 Killed, 12 Injured After Mass Shooting At House Party In Fairfield Township, NJ

 Witnesses said the car clipped a concrete barrier at the end of the road, propelling it and those inside into the water below.